Demographics

 Germans were among the city’s first immigrants, and they soon dominated the city.
 By 1850, one-third of the city’s population was German and by the early 1900s, the city was referred to as the “German Athens of America.
 The city’s South Side Polish population was the second largest ethnic group.

-Milwaukee’s first African-American church dates back to 1869, but the city’s African-American community did not start growing rapidly until after World War I. The first Hispanics arrived in the early 1920s, when local tanneries recruited men from Mexican villages.
+Milwaukee’s first African-American church dates back to 1869, but the city’s African-American community did not start growing rapidly until after World War I. The first Hispanic people arrived in the early 1920s, when local tanneries recruited men from Mexican villages.
 Milwaukee’s economy grew rapidly between 1940 and 1980, and its metropolitan population increased 59 percent, to 1.4 million people.

 At the beginning of the 1980s, Milwaukee was one of the leading manufacturing cities in the country.
 Allis-Chalmers, Harnischfeger, Briggs & Stratton, Harley-Davidson, A. O. Smith, Allen-Bradley and Bucyrus-Erie had made the city famous.
 The local economy’s dependence on manufacturing jobs left it vulnerable to the manufacturing recession of the late 1970s and early 1980s, when tens of thousands of people lost their jobs as factories closed or moved their operations out of the state.